qrtt1/project-prompt-generator/README.md

 ├── cli.py                     # Command-line interface
 ├── prompts/
 │   ├── __init__.py            # Package exports
+│   ├── events.py              # Event classes for file processing
+│   ├── file_processor.py      # File processing utilities
+│   ├── file_walker.py         # Directory traversal and file filtering
 │   ├── generator.py           # Core generation functionality
+│   ├── ignore_handler.py      # Handles .gitignore and custom ignores
+│   ├── language_mapping.py    # Maps file extensions to language hints
+│   ├── options.py             # Configuration options
-│   ├── file_processor.py      # File processing utilities
+│   ├── output_handler.py      # Output handling for files/all-in-one
 │   └── sensitive_masker.py    # Sensitive data masking
+├── tests/
+│   └── test_sensitive_masker.py  # Tests for sensitive data masking
 ├── setup.py                   # Package configuration
 └── README.md                  # Documentation
 ```

 ## How it Works ⚙️

-1. The tool scans your project directory, respecting `.gitignore` and any custom ignore patterns specified via the `CUSTOM_IGNORE_DIRS` environment variable. 🔍
+1. The tool scans your project directory, respecting `.gitignore` and any custom ignore patterns. 🔍
-2. Each file is converted into a markdown file with a header showing the filename and path, followed by its content enclosed in a code block with appropriate language highlighting. 📝
+2. Each file is converted into a markdown format with a header showing the filename and path, followed by its content enclosed in a code block with appropriate language highlighting. 📝
+3. An event-based system handles file processing and output generation, making the code extensible. 🔄
-3. Sensitive data is automatically detected and masked with asterisks (*) to protect your credentials. 🔒
+4. Sensitive data is automatically detected and masked with asterisks (*) to protect your credentials. 🔒
-4. Depending on the command used, the tool generates either individual markdown files or a single consolidated file. 🧩
+5. Depending on the command used, the tool generates either individual markdown files or a single consolidated file. 🧩

 ## License 📄

 This project is licensed under the MIT License. 🎉

----

-## Additional Notes

-- This is a simple, experimental project created to assist with daily tasks.
-- If you need a more mature solution, consider exploring [Repomix](https://repomix.com/).
-- We intend to learn from Repomix's features and may integrate new ideas in future updates.